natesilva/big-config/README.md

 > Node.js configuration loader for big projects

-Load JSON, YAML, and JavaScript configuration files.
-Supports large projects with big configuration sets, and optionally loading configurations from Amazon S3.
+Loads JSON, YAML, and JavaScript configuration files.
+Supports large projects with big configuration sets, in a way that you can easily manage.

 ## Install